 Taxes are set at 1% of gross revenue for sports bets and 15% on any commissions generated by exchange-style betting..
 The act also imposed new sanctions for operators caught offering their services without the proper licensing.
 Unlicensed online betting sites in Ireland face fines of up to €300,000 while individuals who provide unlicensed betting services face up to five years in prison.

 Northern Ireland Gambling Laws

 Brick-and-mortar gambling does not have much of a presence in Northern Ireland.
 Most forms of gambling in the country are regulated by the Betting, Gaming, Lotteries and Amusements Order 1985 (link).
 The legislation prohibits all public casinos across the country.

 This may change in coming years.
 Legislators have indicated that they will be introducing legislation to revamp the country’s gambling laws.
 As it stands right now, Northern Ireland does not allow brick-and-mortar poker rooms, bookmakers or casinos.

 The Republic of Ireland takes a more relaxed approach towards brick-and-mortar gambling.
 Casinos are allowed to operate as membership-only clubs not open to the public thanks to a loophole found in gaming laws that date back to the 1950s.

-Getting membership is fairly easy, but lawmakers in the country do seem keen on allowing the construction of proper public resort-casinos.
+Getting membership is fairly easy, but lawmakers in the country do seem keen on allowing the construction of proper public resort casinos.
 Several proposals have been put forth but there have been no major developments as of the time of this writing.
-All the top Irish gaming sites welcome players from both regions.
+All the top Irish betting sites welcome players from both regions.